aliya7/jellybox/readme.txt

 Version 1.1.0 updated to use WP constants for include paths

 Version 1.2.0 updated the readme.txt file with more detailed description

+Version 1.3 added new option `inline="YES"` (default is "NO").
+This new option allows the jellybox to be displayed as in-line text using SPAN tags rather than the default wrapper which is DIV tags.

 == Upgrade Notice ==